nicholausdy/LinkedInAPI/README.md

   a.
 Mozilla Firefox (make sure you've got the headless version to reduce overhead)

   b.
+Geckodriver to run Mozilla Firefox

+  c.
 Python 3.x.x

-  c.
+  d.
 PostgreSQL (v 10.10) as the database back-end (note: configure /path/to/pg_hba.conf file to change user authentication method for both IPv4 and IPv6 from ident to md5)

-  d.
+  e.
 These Python 3 packages (pip install):

-    d.1. selenium for web browser automation
+    e.1. selenium for web browser automation

-    d.2. parsel for web scraping
+    e.2. parsel for web scraping

-    d.3. subprocess to kill some system processes
+    e.3. subprocess to kill some system processes

-    d.4. psycopg2 for interface to PostgreSQL
+    e.4. psycopg2 for interface to PostgreSQL

-    d.5. urllib.parse for parsing URL
+    e.5. urllib.parse for parsing URL

-    d.6. http.server for web server
+    e.6. http.server for web server

     d.7. json for generating JSON format